1

 • Reform bills?
 Tried.
 Lobbyists killed them in committee.

-The system can’t be fixed because it IS working perfectly.
+The system is hard to fix because it IS working effectively for incumbents.
 Just not for you.

 Defense contractors spend $300M annually on lobbying and get nearly $1T in contracts.
-That’s not a broken system; that’s the best ROI on Earth.
-They won’t surrender it because you asked nicely.
+That’s not a broken system; that’s an incredible ROI.
+They are unlikely to surrender it because you asked nicely.

-The system won’t reform itself.
+The system rarely reforms itself.
 Build around it instead.

 “This Is Politically Impossible”